jupyter/enhancement-proposals/29-jep-process/README.md

 ## Glossary

-- Jupyter Enhancement Proposal (JEP): A written document that describes a proposed unit of significant work on Jupyter.
+- **Jupyter Enhancement Proposal (JEP)**: A written document that describes a proposed unit of significant work on Jupyter.

-- Contributor: The person who is submitting the JEP, and might but not necessarily also have intention on organizing the implementation if so approved.
+- **Contributor**: The person who is submitting the JEP, and might but not necessarily also have intention on organizing the implementation if so approved.

-- Shepherd: A senior Jupyter contributor that manages the pre-proposal, submission, review, approval process of a JEP.
+- **Shepherd**: A senior Jupyter contributor that manages the pre-proposal, submission, review, approval process of a JEP.

-- Review Team (RT): A group of Jupyter contributors, with expertise in a particular area of the project that reviews and approves JEPs related to that area.
+- **Review Team (RT)**: A group of Jupyter contributors, with expertise in a particular area of the project that reviews and approves JEPs related to that area.

-- Final Comment Period (FCP): A finite-time, post-approval period for the community to make final comments.
+- **Final Comment Period (FCP)**: A finite-time, post-approval period for the community to make final comments.

-- JEP Status:
+- JEP Statuses:

   - Inactive
   - Submitted